Last updated on February 24th, 2025 at 10:49 am

 We highly recommend using the taxi App Yandex.
 We once booked a taxi via Yandex and paid only $1.40 for a 14 km drive from Bukhara train station to Bukhara Old Town.
 This was just mind-blowing to us.
 Taxis are so cheap in Uzbekistan!!

 We are the type of long-term travelers who utilize public transport as much as possible and when we are not traveling via local transport, we WANDER.
 However, we are also smart travelers and we know a good deal when we see it.
-We were 100% happy to use taxis during our visit to Uzbekistan.
+We were 100% happy to use taxis in Uzbekistan.

 Many Uzbekistan attractions have modest entrance fees, ranging from a few dollars to around $10 per site.